Would you like to have an elegant designer Christmas tree this year but don't have any idea how to get a professional

 A current designer trend it to create a large clump of about 5-10 floral picks to be used as a tree topper.
 You can use 2-3 different types of picks in your tree topper.

 For extra professional designer flair, color coordinate your Christmas gift wrap to your Christmas tree's color scheme.
 You can use multiple colors, textures, and patterns of paper and ribbon in your color scheme.
-Simple brown craft paper used as wrapping paper with a fancy bow is always a designer favorite.
+Simple brown craft paper used as wrapping paper with a fancy bow (or even simple twine) is always a designer favorite.